 Trustees

-Up to seven trustees are appointed at any given time to manage the strategic development of the Trust.
-These are people who have a connection with Psychosynthesis and are interested in its future in the South Pacific.
+Up to seven trustees are appointed to direct the gouverance and strategic development of the Trust.
+These are people who have a close connection with Psychosynthesis and are devoted to deveoloping it’s practice in the South Pacific.

 Council of Elders